 Albuquerque is a big baseball town, and those who remember the Albuquerque Dukes continue to enjoy the baseball club.
 The official Albuquerque Dukes fan site features gear with the Duke's smiling face.
 Dukes pride can be seen on t-shirts, hoodies, baseball caps and more.
 You can even get a Dukes baseball or skateboard.

 There are a good number of businesses in Albuquerque that give the nod to the Duke City.
 They include:

 There are also Duke city teams, such as the Duke City Aquatics, a swimming team.

-We have the Duke City Marathon, the Duke City Tattoo Fiesta, the Duke City Repertory Theatre and the Duke City Roller Derby.
+There is also the Duke City Marathon, the Duke City Tattoo Fiesta, the Duke City Repertory Theatre, and the Duke City Roller Derby.